 That’s right, you can actually start your own drone business – or be what many in the industry call a dronepreneur. (not the best name, I know)

 How much you make here will highly depend on you.
 It will depend on your salesmanship, your business sense and your outreach system for finding and closing new clients…

-And because it depends on you and the amount of work you’ll put in your business, your hourly income can range from $15 to $500.
+And because it depends on you and the amount of work you’ll put into your business, your hourly income can range from $15 to $500.

-Worth mentioning here is the wonderful story of Jonathon and Beth Russell, who built a drone business from scratch to over 200 clients.
+The wonderful story of Jonathon and Beth Russell, who built a drone business from scratch with over 200 clients is worth mentioning here.

 I would highly recommend checking them out.
 The official subreddit for drones is also a good source of advice if starting your own drone business is your aim.